outlawhayden/outlawhayden.github.io/_pages/neat-stuff.md

 - [Terry Tao's Career Advice](https://terrytao.wordpress.com/career-advice/) - How to be a mathematician
 - [Do The Simplest Thing That Could Possibly Work](https://www.seangoedecke.com/the-simplest-thing-that-could-possibly-work/) - How to build software that doesn't scale
 - [On The Cruelty of Really Teaching Computing Science](https://www.cs.utexas.edu/~EWD/transcriptions/EWD10xx/EWD1036.html) - How to teach computer science
+- [What is "good taste" in Software Engineering?](https://www.seangoedecke.com/taste/) - How to judge quality software

 ### Cool Tools
 --------------------